Genoa Metro: History

 The only attempt to introduce an alternative means of transport was made on the occasion of the International Exhibition of Marine and Maritime Hygiene of 1914: it was Telfer, an elevated monorail that connected the Port (Giano Pier area) to the exhibition area in Piazza di Francia, in front of the Brignole station.
 The infrastructure was then abandoned and finally demolished in 1918.

-The first section, opened on 13 June 1990 in time for the football World Cup, was 2.5 km between the stations of Brin and Dinegro.
+The first section, opened on 13 June 1990 in time for the 1990 FIFA World Cup, was 2.5 km between the stations of Brin and Dinegro.
 The line was extended to Principe in 1992, to San Giorgio-Caricamento in 2003, to De Ferrari (underground station at Piazza De Ferrari) in 2005, and to Brignole in 2012.

-From 1 December 2021 it has been free to use in off peak times (10:00-16:00 and 20:00-22:00) courtesy of the Municipality of Genoa and AMT.
+Since 2024, citizens of Genoa have been able to use the subway free of charge without any time restrictions.

 Rolling stock

 First Generation

 The first generation rolling stock on the system consists of 6 sets of articulated cars.
 They were built by Ansaldo, and introduced in 1990.
 They are derived from the Tram2000 tram used in Switzerland, however they differ in being standard gauge.
 Each vehicle consists of two sections with one central articulation, which are supported by three bogies, the two outer bogies are motored, which the central bogie does not.
 The vehicles are bidirectional and have four sets of door on each side.

 The interior of the cars consists of blue seats in a transverse arrangement.
 The train are numbered 01 to 06.

+The traction motor sound is the most loudest traction motor sound in the world, 3x louder than MR-63's Jeumont Traction Motor Sound.
+The traction system is used is chopper control.